Student Health Insurance Plan

 A: Yes, you may waive the insurance and later purchase the insurance in January, which will provide coverage from January 1 - August 14.
 It will be your responsibility to notify the Administrative Assistant in Student Health Services of your intent to purchase the spring term insurance.

 Q: If I am studying away in the spring, may I purchase the insurance for the fall semester only?

-A: Yes, you may enroll in the insurance for the fall and then waive out for the spring but you must notify the Administrative Assistant in Student Health Services of your intent.
+A: Yes, you may enroll in the insurance for the fall and then waive out for the spring but you must notify the Office Manager in Student Health Services of your intent.

 Q: If I need a referral to a specialist, can I get one without the insurance?

 A: Your personal insurance may require a referral from your primary provider at home; we will assist you in trying to obtain this approval.

 Q: If I want to know the charges on a student bill that relate to health services can I request an explanation?